 "Grandparents usually have shoeboxes full of photos – use them to stay in touch – mail a home-made photo puzzle of the two of you with the note, “Put this together and see who loves you.”

 Especially in the winter months when the weather is variable, grandparents need to think about activities that are great for indoors and one of the best activities to do is drawing.

 Owner of Nanas Corner, Barbara, says, "EC enjoys drawing, so when we are together she gives me drawing lessons and we discuss her career interests…which now includes graphic artist and computers."

 This is a great way to keep up with a grandchild’s interests and you can draw things such as their favourite Disney characters or animals.

 One type of food that the majority of grandchildren like is ice cream and it is a treat they can eat any time of the day.

 Grand Magazine says making ice cream together is a great way to keep the grandchildren and grandparents interested.

 The popular magazine says, "Everyone loves ice cream.
-Get to the grocery store with your grandchildren and let them pick out their favorite sundae ingredients.
+Get to the grocery store with your grandchildren and let them pick out their favourite sundae ingredients.
 If you have the time, you could even make homemade ice cream together.
-There’s no need for a fancy ice cream maker; there are recipes all over the internet for do-it-yourself homemade ice cream."
+There’s no need for a fancy ice cream maker; there are recipes all over the internet for do-it-yourself home-made ice cream."